nickcaputo/nickcaputo/README.md

 ### Hi there 👋

+💬 Ask me about development for your app, AI/ML models or Web3 crypto development.
+And!
+Any creative writing if needed.

+📫 How to reach me: nick@caputodev.com, any time day or night.

 <!--
 **nickcaputo/nickcaputo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.